(Image credit: Pexels)

 3. They can create programs just for you

 There is no shortage of training programs available online, in books, or through other people’s success stories.
 A training plan can be a good investment and get a runner to a certain level of success.
 These, however, don’t take into account an individual’s needs and can, therefore, be quite general.
-The truth is, there is no one-size-fits-all program that can guide you towards being your best, and this is why there are platforms like Nurvv that highlight the importance of personalized insights and guidance to help meet your needs and schedule.
+The truth is, there is no one-size-fits-all program that can guide you towards being your best, and this is why there are technology platforms like Nurvv and the Training Tilt running coaching platform that highlight the importance of personalized insights and guidance to help meet your needs and schedule.
 Coaches don’t only teach you proper technique; they also provide the necessary feedback that you simply cannot get from an instruction manual.
 These insights can help you adjust your form, pace, and even mindset, which can be key to taking your performance to the next level.

 4. They can keep you motivated and consistent

 The beauty of running is that it is an individual sport.
 However, everyone reaches a point where they may find it difficult to boost internal motivation.
 A coach can help by being your accountability buddy, which Women’s Health explains is a good source of support and encouragement.
 Being challenged by an external factor — in this case, a coach — can help you be more consistent with following a program.
 A coach can help you refocus and finally hit the personal best you’ve been aiming for.

 Take our Free "Authentic" Marketing Course for Coaches